MyZenKey/sp-sdk-ios/README.md

                 let mnc = authorizedResponse.mnc
                 // pass these identifiers to your secure server to perform a token request case .error:
-                // handle the error case appropriately
+                // Error is returned identity provider
             case .cancelled:
-                // perform any work required when the user cancels }
+                // The user cancelled request in ZenKey application.
+            }
         }
     }